mikoontz/grok/readme.md

 sense that the `library()` function requests a particular package (analogous to a book) from the local set of installed packages (the 'library').

-`checkout()` is agnostic to whether the package ('book') is available in the local library.
+`grok()` is agnostic to whether the package ('book') is available in the local library.
 That is, the under the hood operation of installing a locally unavailable package is hidden from the user (interlibrary loan?).

-I just want to check out the book from my library!
+I just want to grok the package!
 I don't care to know how you go about making it locally available!